ppsree01/certifications/ai900/machine_learning.md

 - result of the algorithms is a model that encapsulates calculation derived by the algorithm as a function - y = f(x)
 - inferencing - the output is a predicted value - we refer to y-hat

+# Types of Machine Learning model:

+- ML
+    - Supervised
+        - Regression
+        - Classification
+            - Binary
+            - Multiclass
+    - Unsupervised
+        - Clustering

+- Supervised
+    - ml algorithms where training data includes both feature and label

+    - Regression:
+        - were label predicted by model is numeric

+    - Classification:
+        - were label represents a categorisation / class

+        - Binary Classification:
+            - predicts one of two mutually exclusive outcomes

+        - Multiclass:
+            - predicts label to be one of many possible classes
+            - Usually these classes are mutually exclusive, but in some cases, there are algorithms that can be used to train multi-label classification models - more than one valid label for a single observation

+- Unsupervised:
+    - training models using data that contains only feature value, no known labels.
+    - used to determine relationships between features of the observation in the training data

+    - Clustering:
+        - Clustering algorithms identifies similarities between observations based on their features, and groups them into discrete clusters.